jeffreyqdd/advanced_cs/README.md

 # advanced_cs
 # Welcome to this repository
 I am taking this class in my 11th grade year.
-I am currently new to Java and will be recording my notes from the class in this README
+I am currently new to Java and will be recording my notes from the class in this README.

 # Java Basics
-## I am new to Java.
+I am new to Java.
 Here are some personal notes to myself.
-## basic syntax
+## Basic Syntax
 1. Java is a strictly object orientated language.
 It is also a compiled langauge.
 2. public static void main() serves as a starting point for the program.
 3. always create an instance of the driver class to access methods.
 4. class A implements interface. class Child extends BaseClass

-## generic classes
+## Generic Classes
 1. Makes a class that works for any data type.
 Class A<T>{};
 2. If initiating an array of type T, use an object arr.
 Java will cast it.
 When returning a T value, cast the object to T. Suppress warnings bc it is guarenteed to work.
 Invalid